yjwam/Bank-Marketing/README.md

 ## Note:

-If there is some issue in rendering ipynb or pdf file, you can find pdf file
+If there is some issue in rendering ipynb or pdf file, you can find pdf files [here](https://drive.google.com/drive/folders/1Dufv_tz6KglAmk5nQzBCWEdZFJKRBe_W?usp=sharing)